-The difference between Streamlabs and StreamElements is that Streamlabs uses OBS and some of its own code for easier streaming, whereas StreamElements is a plugin for OBS that brings additional functionalities for OBS.
+The difference between Streamlabs and StreamElements is that Streamlabs uses OBS and some of its code for easier streaming.

 Streamlabs vs. StreamElements: Features

-Both have many common features, including built-in chat systems, themes, tipping features, and auto-game detection tools.
+Both have many features, including built-in chat systems, themes, tipping features, and auto-game detection tools.

 Both also offer a chatbot to protect you and your viewers from spam and overlays from displaying anything you like on the screen.
-Below is the comparison of unique features that both offer.
+Below is a comparison of the unique features.

-Open-source: The project is open-source, letting others see code and help develop it.
+Open-source: The program is open-source, letting others see code and help develop it.

 Easy payments: Streamlabs offers options to request payments from viewers.

 Charity feature: The program brings a charity option to host free fundraisers.
 They do not charge anything or take any cuts.

 Test option: A test button is available to test the setup before going live.